Hephzibahbakre45/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-this directory is about doubly linked list where i need to learn how to use it in C language
+This directory is about doubly linked list for alx project